vavrek/oa-arch/README.md

-# oa-arch

-## Open Assistant
+## Open Assistant - Arch Linux Version
 Open Source Voice Assistant - Make Your Own Minds

-Arch Linux Version

 ## Description
-Open Assistant is an open source voice assistant prototype able to complete operating system tasks using vocal commands.
+Open Assistant is an open source voice assistant able to complete operating system tasks using spoken commands.

 Written in Python, Open Assistant uses a number of shell scripts, and is able to function offline.

-Internet access is only needed for updating the commands file (language model) and for downloading information, such as news or weather.
-Vocal recordings never leave the machine.
+Internet access is only needed for updating a commands file (language model) and for downloading information, such as news or weather.

+Vocal recordings will never leave the machine.

 ## Video Demonstrations
 Version 0.00: